sveawebpay/php-integration/README.md

 ```

 ### 5.3 Using a specific payment method
-Go direct to specified payment method, bypassing the *PayPage* completetly.
+Go direct to specified payment method, bypassing the *PayPage* completely.

 You can use WebPay::listPaymentMethods() to get the various campaigns.